Ingrown Toenail Removal Surgery Brisbane

 Medically it is known as onychomycosis and it impacts people at all ages.
 The ingrown toenail is caused by a piece of nail growing into the skin.
 As a result, bacteria enters the skin and can cause a mild to moderate infection of the toe.

-Surprisingly, an ingrown toenail can be quite painful, especially if treatment is not sought immediately.
+Surprisingly, an ingrown toenail can be quite painful, especially if surgery treatment is not sought immediately.
 Basic tasks such as sitting, sleeping and walking can be extremely painful.
 Why is this the case?
 The sharp edges of the nail will literally grow into the skin sometimes causing bleeding.

 What Causes Ingrown Toenails